weaversa/cryptol-course/labs/KeyWrapping/KeyWrapping.md

     P = FIXME_3
 ```

-When you have successfully defined this funciton, you can test your work by
+When you have successfully defined this function, you can test your work by
-`:prove`ing that the following properties are true.
+`:prove`ing that the following properties are true for 128, 192 and 256 bit key sizes."

 ```
 property KWAEInvProp S =